acend/cilium-basics-training/content/en/docs/02/_index.md

 During this training, you will create multiple clusters.
 For this, we use a feature in minikube called profile which you see with the `-p cluster1` option.
 You can list all your profiles with `minikube profile list` and you can change to another cluster with `minikube profile <profilename>`, this will also set your current context for `kubectl` to the specified profile/cluster.
 {{% /alert %}}

-This will install a new Kubernetes Cluster without any Container Network Interface (CNI).
-The CNI will be installed in the next task.
+Minikube installed a new Kubernetes cluster without any Container Network Interface (CNI).
+CNI installation happens in the next task.

-Minikube added a new context into your Kubernetes config file and set this as your default context.
-Check it with the following command:
+Minikube added a new context to your Kubernetes config file and set this as default.
+Verify this with the following command:

 ```bash
 kubectl config current-context
 ```

-This should show 'cluster1'.
-Now check that everything is up and running using the following command:
+This should show `cluster1`.
+Now check that everything is up and running:

 ```bash
 kubectl get node
 ```

-This should produce an output similar to the following:
+This should produce a similar output:

 ```
 NAME       STATUS   ROLES                  AGE   VERSION
 cluster1   Ready    control-plane,master   86s   v1.23.0
 ```
-Depending on your minikube version and environment your node might stay NotReady because no CNI exists.
-It will become ready after the cilium installation.
+Depending on your Minikube version and environment your node might stay NotReady because no CNI is installed.
+After we installed Cilium it will become ready.

 Check if all pods are running with: